 Research

 The incentive systems that help identify high-potential talent may undermine the very qualities those leaders need to lead effectively.
-My research investigates this paradox from two sides: what predicts executive success, and what the path to success may quietly cost.

-Solo Positioning and The Self-Sufficiency Trap
+Solo Status and The Self-Sufficiency Trap

-Publications
+Peer-Reviewed Publications

 Smith, Samantha N., Pink, Sophia L., Kirgios, Erika L., Chang, Edward H., and Milkman, Katherine L. (2026).
 Which Group Should I Join?
 Competition Drives Group Selection Away from Like-Minded Others.
 Journal of Experimental Social Psychology, 122, 104841.